rust-p2p/research/dht/README.md

 ## why kademlia?

-The symmetricity of the XOR metric ensures that disjoint converge to a single path.
-This provides more robust security against eclipse attacks by allowing for multiple lookups at once (to mitigate the probability that all lookups are intercepted by an attacker).
+The symmetricity of the XOR metric ensures that disjoint lookups converge to a single path.
+This makes it harder to successfully execute eclipse attacks by, in general, encouraging nodes to ask more peers.

 ## building a dht framework